Henry never visited Ludlow Castle and yet events there were to have the greatest and most irreversible impact upon his life.

 Some have argued that Henry should now be moved and interred in a tomb more in keeping with his wishes.
 But the fact that this king, who had such a drastic and enduring impact, remains in a crowded and understated vault is significant.
 It is a fitting metaphor for his real legacy, compared to that which he expected to create.

 Unusually for a monarch, more than half of Henry’s last will and testament is dedicated to setting out the succession.
-Despite attempts by his son Edward IV to alter the succession by naming Lady Jane Grey as his successor (which as monarch he was entitled to do), Henry’s vision became reality, with all three of his children succeeding him in the order he had set out: Edward IV, Mary I and Elizabeth I.
+Despite attempts by his son Edward VI to alter the succession by naming Lady Jane Grey as his successor (which as monarch he was entitled to do), Henry’s vision became reality, with all three of his children succeeding him in the order he had set out: Edward VI, Mary I and Elizabeth I.

 The chapel at Windsor Castle, where Henry VIII is buried. (© Lucian Milasan/Dreamstime.com)